css-materials/course-site/content/homework/edit-readme/index.md

 * Images: add a picture (of yourself or something else) to your repo and embed it in your README
 * At least one link
 * A detailed summary of the Git/GitHub workflow you adopted for this homework
-* An evaluation of your experience with this homework (e.g., write about something new you learned, something that surprised you, etc.)
+* An evaluation of your experience with this homework (e.g., write about something new you learned, something that surprised you, etc.); these will be a requirement for every homework and they should always be placed in the readme file

 ## `Rcode.rmd`